Tax Sale Coordination and Prevention Services

-Each year in May, Baltimore City sells homeowners’ unpaid city bills (liens) to outside bidders who then charge interest and fees, allowable under state law, to property owners.
+Each year, Baltimore City sells homeowners’ unpaid city bills (liens) to outside bidders who then charge interest and fees, allowable under state law, to property owners.
 The 2021 Tax Sale will take place on or around May 12.

 An owner-occupied property is eligible for tax sale (also known as a tax lien certificate sale) if the combined total of its city liens is $750.00 or more.
-For non-owner-occupied properties the threshold is $250.00 or more.
-These liens include but are not limited to unpaid real property taxes, special benefits assessments, alley and footway paving bills, streetscape, minor privilege, multi-family dwelling, clean and board, water, environmental control, and residential registration charges and fees.
+For non-owner-occupied properties, the threshold is $250.00.
+These liens include but are not limited to unpaid real property taxes, special benefits assessments, alley and footway paving bills, streetscape, minor privilege, multi-family dwelling, clean and board, environmental control, and residential registration charges and fees.
 Beginning in 2020, unpaid water bills will not count towards the $750 tax sale eligibility threshold for owner-occupied properties.

 What Can I Do to Avoid or Reduce Risk of a Tax Sale?

-Homeowners who are behind in property taxes or water bills, who have received notices from the Department of Finance, the Environmental Control Board, or the Department of Health, or who otherwise believe they are at risk of tax sale, may receive free legal consultation and assistance by attending a tax sale clinic.
-Four clinics are being held in March and April at different times in different city locations.
+Homeowners who are behind in property taxes or other bills, who have received notices from the Department of Finance, the Environmental Control Board, or the Department of Health, or who otherwise believe they are at risk of a tax sale, may receive free legal consultation and assistance by attending a tax sale clinic.
+Four clinics are held in March and April each year at different times in different city locations.
 To register or learn more, please call the ProBono Resource Center at 443-703-3052.

 A few of the most helpful resources are:

 A homeowner is eligible for this credit if they: 1) own and live in their home; and 2) have a total gross household income of $60,000 or less.
-The State of Maryland program sets a limit on the amount of property taxes a homeowner must pay based upon his or her income.
+The State of Maryland sets a limit on the amount of property tax a homeowner must pay based on their total gross household income.
 If the homeowner is paying more than the set limit, the property tax is reduced accordingly.
 For the first time, in 2019 homeowners were able to apply for this credit on-line.
 Homeowners must apply every year for this credit.
 Deadline to apply is October 1.

 To learn more about the tax sale process, avoiding tax sale, or to schedule a community-based information session, please contact Michael O'Leary, Tax Sale Services Coordinator: